mooltipass/minible/test_reports/2018-08-05-voled-load-tests.md

 The goal of this test was to measure the Voled step-up efficiency, output average voltage and ripple at different loads.
-Tests done on MiniBLE v2 breakout board.
+Tests done on MiniBLE v2 breakout board, Iin measured on the PSU (precise enough), Vin & Vout measured using multimeters on the test points, Voutpkpk measured using oscilloscope.

 ### [](#header-3)1.00V Vin